-As shown in Table 8, the number of licensed Type A appliance servicing gasfitters under 39 is relatively low compared with the 40-49 and 50-59 age brackets.
-This could be due to the time it takes to become licensed in Type A appliance servicing including initial apprenticeship training and work experience required to become licensed in Gasfitting Type A, then to complete the additional training and work experience requirements for licensing in Type A Servicing.
+As shown in Table 15, the number of licensed Type A appliance servicing gasfitters under 39 is relatively low compared with the 40-49 and 50-59 age brackets.
+This could be due to the grandfathering of existing gasfitters into gas servicing work in 2008 and the time it takes to become licensed in Type A appliance servicing including initial apprenticeship training and work experience required to become licensed in Gasfitting Type A, then to complete the additional training and work experience reperience requirements for licensing in Type A Servicing.

-To become registered in the gasfitting class of plumbing, certain specialised units of competency must be successfully completed.
+To become registered in the gasfitting class of plumbing, certain specialised units of competency must be successfully completed (see Appendix 10.3 for details about competency requirements).
 This can be done as a specialisation after completing the required plumbing subjects or in a combined plumbing/gasfitting apprenticeship.
-Please refer to Appendix 10.2 for details about competency requirements for the different classes of plumbing work.
+Data on plumbing apprenticeship completions in Victoria by year are shown in Table 16.
+Data on apprentices in training by year and gender are shown in Table 17.
+This data shows a slight increase in plumbing apprenticeships over the past 5 years with the majority of completions occurring in the 20 to 29 year age brackets.